poupaPoupa/MachineLearning100Day/README.md

 ### Day 3: July 31, 2018:
 **Today's Progress:**
-  - Completed the naive bayes project.
+  - Completed the naive bayes project in python using sklearn.

 **Thoughts**: back on track!